 How big could the gains for Australian renters be if we adopted similar tenancy laws to what is fairly standard n Europe?
 Let us take the situation of secure tenant rights and coupled with limiting rental price increases to CPI.

 In Sydney for example, the housing component of CPI has increased 55% in the past decade, while the CPI itself has only increased 25%.
-In Melbourne, it is 51% and 25%, and Brisbane it is 50% and 30%.
-With these figures in mind, a realistic rental price saving of 20% on market prices is possible for long term tenants in the major capitals.
+In Melbourne it is 51% and 25%, and in Brisbane it is 50% and 30%.
+With these figures in mind, a realistic rental price saving of 20% on market prices is possible for long-term tenants in the major capitals.

 With $60 billion in total housing rents paid to landlords each year, even small rental savings across a small share of tenants results in big savings.
 If just one-quarter of tenants made a 20% saving on market rental price, that would amount to $3 billion per year saved.
 If half of the tenants made those savings, that’s $6 billion.

 The security given by these tenant protections also means that tenants are able to invest in improving the property – with curtains, lights, gardens and other beautification projects – without fear of losing their investment because they will soon be forced to leave.
 Indeed, unlike Australia, tenants are often obliged to bring their own curtains, lights, and sometimes kitchens, when they rent a new home in countries with such well-established tenant protection laws.

 Adopting world’s best tenancy rights would undermine futile rental-price competition and be a $3 billion win for Australian tenants.